moonbitlang/moonbit-docs/next/tutorial/example/gmachine/gmachine-1.md

 - ABC Machine (used by the Clean language)
 - Spineless Tagless G-Machine (abbreviated as STG, used by Haskell language)

 They are execution models used to guide compiler implementations.
 It's important to note that, unlike various popular virtual machines today (such as the JVM), abstract machines are more like intermediate representations (IR) for compilers.
-Taking Haskell's compiler GHC as an example, after generating STG (Spineless Tagless G-Machine) code, it doesn't directly pass it to an interpreter for execution.
+Taking Haskell's compiler GHC as an example, after generating STG code, it doesn't directly pass it to an interpreter for execution.
 Instead, it further transforms it into LLVM, C code, or machine code based on the selected backend.

 To simplify implementation, this article will directly use MoonBit to write an interpreter for G-Machine instructions, starting from a minimal example and gradually adding more features.